-Elective courses to complete or exceed the 10 course requirement should include graduate level and upper division undergraduate courses from other programs.
+Elective courses to complete or exceed the 9 course requirement should include graduate level ESS courses and potentially graduate level or upper division undergraduate courses from other departments.
 ESS maintains a strong interdisciplinary focus, and we encourage students to select from a range of courses offered in the Departments of Chemistry, Physics, Mathematics, Ecology and Evolutionary Biology, Mechanical Engineering, and Civil Engineering.
 Approval of the student's advisor is required.

-Second Year students are expected to enroll in a combination of Special Topics Courses (ESS 282A-B-C and ESS 286A-B-C); ESS 299, Research; and ESS 399, University Teaching (when serving as a teaching assistant) to create a full course load of 12 units.
+After the first year students are expected to enroll in a combination of elective courses, Special Topics Courses (ESS 282A-B-C and ESS 286A-B-C); ESS 299, Research; and ESS 399, University Teaching (when serving as a teaching assistant) to create a full course load of 12 units.